GBADsInformatics/Docs/website/docs/Data-Governance-Handbook-for-GBADs/04-dataGovOperatingModel.md

 ---

-The data governance operating model uses the working group governance structure to allocate roles and responsibilities related to the data goals.
+The data governance operating model uses the working group structure to allocate roles and responsibilities related to the data goals.

 ---

-## Data Governance Operating Model